rengokantai/pphandsonrxjsdev/README.md

 - Observables use lazy evaluation - they don't run until subscribed
 - onNext onError onComplete
 - __If sequence throw error - it completes and produce no more values__

+##### of from fromEvent
+of
+- converts the arguments to an observable sequence
+- Each argument becomes a next notification
+- of(param1,param2, scheduler)
+from
+- convert some other object or data srtucture into an Observable
+- Observable promise array